 General FAI task flying flying guidance.

-This document gives some general guidance on how to make your early FAI qualifying flights (silver distance, 100Kms) flights trouble free,
+This document gives some general guidance on how to make your early FAI qualifying flights (silver distance, 100 kilometer, 300 kilometer) flights trouble free, Take a look at this before reading up your specific badge flight below.

 This document gives some general guidance on how to plan your first 50Kms cross country glider flight (FAI Silver Distance) from Booker.